 Tasting flights, cocktails, and a relaxed and casual environment await you at Ewing Young Distillery.
 Reservations are needed for groups of 5 or more--call or text 503-799-6667.
 We are open Saturday from 1 - 5:30 and Sunday from 1 to 5 pm for cocktails and flights and intermittently Wednesday through Friday for bottle sales--text or call same-day to make sure we're around.

 As a farm-based Distillery, we are not allowed to serve food.
-But feel free to bring your own picnic--many people do.
+Feel free to bring your own picnic--many people do.
 Please let us supply the beverages.
 On event days when food trucks are here, we ask that you leave your picnic at home and support our local vendors--thank you!

 Relax with friends and family on our open air, heated patio with a cocktail or flight of our ultra premium spirits, served in genuine Wee Glen Cairn glasses imported from Scotland.
 Bring your own picnic!